Alaria esculenta

-Alaria esculenta is an edible seaweed, also known as dabberlocks or badderlocks, or winged kelp.
+Alaria esculenta is an edible seaweed, also known as dabberlocks or badderlocks, or winged kelp, and occasionally as Atlantic Wakame.
 It is a traditional food along the coasts of the far north Atlantic Ocean.
 It may be eaten fresh or cooked in Greenland, Iceland, Scotland and Ireland.
 It is the only one of twelve species of Alaria to occur in both Ireland and in Great Britain.

 Description

 Grows to a maximum length of 2 m.
 The whole frond is brown and consists of a distinct midrib with wavy membranous lamina up to 7 cm wide on either side.
 The frond is unbranched and tapers towards the end.
 The base has a short stipe arising from a rhizoidal holdfast.
 The stipe may bear several sporophylls which are club-shaped and up to 20 cm long and 5 cm broad which bear the spores.

 It grows from a short cylindrical stipe attached to the rocks by a holdfast of branching root-like rhizoids and grows to about 20 cm long.
 The stipe is continued into the frond forming a long conspicuous midrib, all other large and unbranched brown algae to be found in the British Isles are without a mid-rib.
 The lamina is thin, membranous with a wavy margin.